moingshaikh/100-days-of-code/log.md

 ### Day 81: 23 March, 2021
 **Today's Progress**: Learned about Data Studio with BigQuery in Google Cloud.
 Also learned about Power BI in Microsoft 365 Cloud platform.

+### Day 82: 24 March, 2021

+**Today's Progress**: Took a hands-on challenge lab to learn to create reports with Data Studio using Big Query in GCP.

+### Day 83: 25 March, 2021

+**Today's Progress**: Continued learning about various tools and functionalities with GCP BigQuery such as SQL and Data Studio.

+### Day 84: 26 March, 2021

+**Today's Progress**: Took a hands-on challenge lab to explore public data sets using BigQuery, SQL, and Data Studio in GCP.
+Created a mini project to study and analyse Covid cases patterns using Covid-19 public data sets in  GCP using Big Query.

+### Day 85: 27 March, 2021

+**Today's Progress**: Learned about various concepts, features, and tools in Microsoft Power BI tool.
+Learned about collecting, cleaning, and optimizing data for analysis in Microsoft Power BI.

+### Day 86: 28 March, 2021

+**Today's Progress**: Learned about creating reports, using AI visuals, and modelling data in Microsoft Power BI.

+### Day 87: 29 March, 2021

+**Today's Progress**: Created a demo project using the previously learned objectives in Microsoft Power BI for data collecting, cleansing, and analysis.
+Created visual reports using varous Power BI tools such as AI visuals and Power BI reports.

+### Day 88: 30 March, 2021

+**Today's Progress**: Learned about Conditionals and Control Flow in Python.

+### Day 89: 31 March, 2021

+**Today's Progress**: Revisited previously explored GCP labs for refreshment.

+### Day 90: 01 April, 2021

+**Today's Progress**: Started learning about Amazon Web Services with an interactive course by/on Amazon AWS site.